You are here:

 Who should I address to with problems after the initiated therapy?

-The staff of the Interdisciplinary Center of Sleep Medicine always tries the best to find the best possible solution in a shortest time in case of problems.
+The staff of the Interdisciplinary Sleep Medicine Center always tries the best to find the best possible solution in a shortest time in case of problems.

 - Patients with a CPAP Therapy can contact the Sleep Laboratory directly during the first 4 weeks of the therapy.